-We have a marvellous mob of five Meerkats at the park, including Jackie, our dominant female, who can often be seen squabbling with the others at feed time!
+We have a marvellous mob of four Meerkats at the park, including Jackie, our dominant female, who can often be seen squabbling with the others at feed time!

 Meerkats are found in southern Africa living in dry open areas, scrublands and savannas.
 They inhabit all parts of the Kalahari desert and parts of the Namib desert.

 Meerkats are primarily insectivores, but also eat plants and other animals such as lizards, snakes, scorpions, spiders, eggs, small mammals & small birds.

 The alpha male & female do most of the breeding from October to April.
 They have a gestation period of 11 weeks and will have 2 – 5 pups.
 Adult members of the mob help to babysit and mentor the young so that the mother can forage for food.